4+1 Schedule Structure

 Interns will rotate at Olive View-UCLA Medical Center general medicine wards for one month during their first year.
-Residents may have an additional month at Olive View during their second or third year.
+Residents may spend additional time at Olive View during their second and third years.
 Olive View-UCLA Medical Center is a county hospital with an underserved, primarily Spanish-speaking population.

 - Every five weeks, residents have one week dedicated to ambulatory medicine during which they see their own continuity panels and rotate through subspecialty clinics.

 - Residents who have the same +1 weeks are grouped into “firms.”
 Residents in the same firm have the same weekends off together and get to know each other well throughout residency.

 - Didactic half day focusing on ambulatory medicine topics

 - Simulation sessions

 - Internal Medicine Suites at Ronald Reagan Medical Center

 - West Los Angeles VA

 - Sepulveda VA